 9.3.1.22.1 General

-The UL Target RSSI subfield of the User Info field indicates the expected receive signal power, averaged over the AP's antenna connectors, for the HE TB PPDU transmitted on the assigned RU.
+The UL Target RSSI subfield of the User Info field indicates the expected receive signal power, averaged over the AP's antenna connectors, for the HE portion of the HE TB PPDU transmitted on the assigned RU.
 The resolution for the UL Target RSSI subfield in the User Info field is 1 dB.
 The UL Target RSSI subfield encoding is defined in Table 9-31i (UL Target RSSI subfield encoding). (#20559)

 TGax editor: within subclause 9.3.1.22.9 NDP Feedback Report Poll (NFRP) variant of TGax D4.2, change the following text: